larsoyd/ArchLinuxTutorials/patches/nvidia-gsp.md

 ### 4) (optional) env overrides

 The script works with **no config file at all** — every value is auto-detected.
-Only create this if you want to tweak the floor ratio or pin specific values:
+Only create this if you want to tweak the floor ratio or pin specific values.
+The script validates all values as numeric, so a typo produces an explicit error rather than silent fallthrough:

 ```zsh
 sudo nano /etc/default/nvidia-lock